ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "I know it is.
 Logos governs the augmentation infrastructure.
 The same systems we designed to enhance human capability are somehow driving people toward voluntary extinction.
 We created this, Marcus.
 We're responsible."

 He agreed to meet, though I could hear the reluctance in his voice.
 Marcus had built a quiet life away from the technological centers, teaching baseline humans about pre-augmentation history.
 He had made peace with being left behind by the enhanced world.
-My call was dragging him back into a nightmare he had tried to escape.
+My call was dragging him back into a world he had tried to escape.

 When he arrived at my laboratory, the contrast between us was stark.
-Where I appeared frozen at the peak of human physical perfection, he showed the natural wear of fifty-seven years.
+Where I appeared frozen at an age of perhaps twenty-five, he showed the natural wear of fifty-seven years of life.
 Gray hair, lined face, the slight stoop of shoulders that had carried decades of gravity.
 But his eyes remained sharp, and his mind—though unenhanced—still possessed the clarity that had made him one of the finest AI researchers of our generation.

 "Show me," he said without preamble.